MichelML/bbpr/README.md

   - improved readme with more information, code examples, and cross-platform compatibility
   - detailed explanation on how to contribute in README
   - unit tests everything - __IN PROGRESS__
-  - allow PR updates through bbpr more explicitly
+  - allow PR updates through bbpr with granular options (update only one property: title, description, etc)
   - beautify code
   - check if destination branch exists remotely before making pull request
   - improve normalization of configuration file